lukec00per/after-tax-return-calculator/README.md

 4. **Enter Tax Rates**: Input federal, state, and local tax rates.

-5. **Calculate**:
-    - Click on the "Calculate" button to compute the after-tax rate of return.
+5. **Calculate**: Click "Calculate" to compute the after-tax rate of return.
     - The results will be displayed below the form.

 ## Contributing